cyberdanus/my_helm_app/README.md

 ### How use GitHub Actions to deploy application

-When infrustructure ready you can use [GitHub Actions](https://github.com/Aleh-Mudrak/actions/workflows/build-push.yml) to deploy application in Kubernetes Cluster.
+When infrustructure ready you can use [GitHub Actions](https://github.com/cyberdanus/eks_deployment/blob/main/.github/workflows/main.yml) with workflow dispatch to deploy and destroy Kubernetes Cluster with ArgoCD wich inplements GitOPS strategy of application deployment.

 </br>